Admin-7/Mr-Robot-techniques/InfoSec.md

 # Lesson plans and guidance

 This section provides a curated, ordered list of supplementary educational content in an effort to provide those who want it with a suggested course "to go from start to finish."
-Although listed "in order," there is no strict, hard-and-fast rules about how you go about your own education.
+Although listed "in order," there is no strict, hard-and-fast rule about how you go about your own education.
 Many topics reference related subjects, or provide only a shallow examination of them; if you find something confusing, consider jumping around a bit until you feel more at ease.

 1. [Hacker Higherschool](http://hackerhighschool.org/)
     Exceptionally friendly and thorough introduction to penetration testing ("hacking") and general security concepts written with teenagers in mind.
 Perfect for people who want a more guided path to learning network security and computer exploitation basics.
 Pair with [PicoCTF](https://picoctf.com/) ([described above](#recommended-ctfs)).